 Note: If the user is allowed to change his/her password, then the Change Password option on the Utility menu in the LISTSERVE Maestro User Interface will be available.

 7.2 Creating a New Identity

-To create a new identity, click the [Add Identity] button.
+To create a new identity, click on the Accounts and Identities menu and select New Identity.
 The Define Identity screen opens.

 Figure 7-3 Defining Identity